 Jury duty is a privilege and an obligation of citizenship.
 A legislative employee who is required to appear in court pursuant to a subpoena or other order of a court related to the employee's employment or to perform jury service when such appearance or service will result in an absence from work will ordinarily be granted court service leave for the period of time necessary to fulfill that requirement.
-The employee is responsible for notifying the employee's Leader of any request for court appearance or jury service that requires absence from work so that the Leader may assess the impact on office operations and determine whether it is necessary to request of the court that the employee be excused temporarily from appearance or jury service.
-The Leader shall notify the Leader's presiding officer of required court service by an employee.
-The executive director shall make all requests to the court by or on behalf of the Legislature or a legislative office asking that an employee be excused from appearance or service.
+The employee is responsible for notifying the Clerk or the Secretary, as applicable, of any request for court appearance or jury service that requires absence from work so that the Clerk or the Secretary may assess the impact on office operations and determine whether it is necessary to request of the court that the employee be excused temporarily from appearance or jury service.
+The Clerk or the Secretary shall notify his or her presiding officer of required court service by an employee.
+The presiding officer shall make all requests to the court by or on behalf of the Clerk's or the Secretary's Office asking that an employee be excused from appearance or service and shall provide a copy of such requests to the executive director.
 The employee is responsible for making such a request to the court on his or her own behalf.
 It is understood that an employee will not volunteer themselves to serve jury duty of their own accord.

 Any employee who makes an appearance and whose service is not required must return to work as soon as practicable after release.
 An employee on court service leave for a full day will receive regular pay and will be allowed to keep payment received for court service, including any travel allowance, assuming that the employee has not volunteered to serve jury duty of their own accord.
+If an employee wishes to volunteer for jury duty, then that employee must first submit a detailed request for leave to the Clerk or the Secretary, who must assess the request in light of the projected operational needs of the office during the duration of the potential jury service.
+If the Clerk or the Secretary approves the request, the employee must use their own accrued leave.